 Eleanor was also a surprise gift.
 In 2017, Faith’s breeder, Angela, asked if we let her breed TJ to Eden, Paradise Catching Fire of Windswept.
 She felt like she was in a better place to have a puppy and really wanted an Eden puppy like Faith.
 She had a very nice litter but ended up giving me GCh Ch Windswept Heavenly Fire as a 12 week old puppy.
 We were supposed to co-owner and she was supposed to live with Angela, but Eleanor won my heart and is still here.
 Eleanor finished her Championship as a puppy, then went on to finish her Grand Championship in eight shows.
 Her first champion is Ch Harmony Clarion Happiness Amplified.
 We look forward to more Eleanor babies.

 Six month old Eleanor being prepped for the PCA show ring by the amazing Melanie Harwood

 GCh Ch Harmony Clarion Stairway To Heaven RA GCG TKN - My boy TJ has a heart of gold.
 He also finished his Champion and Grand Championship very quickly.
 He has gone on to do some performance work which he loves.
 His next adventure is to learn to be a therapy dog or a service dog.
-In October of 2019, he’s going to spend some time with friends who are going to evaluate his abilities and then train him for one or the other.
-We anticipate him being away from home for about a year.
-I’m hoping he come home to be my service dog, but if not he’ll be a fun dog to do some type of therapy work with.
-TJ has been bred to three different bitches.
-Out of Eden, he produced Eleanor.
-Out of Faith he produced Prince.
-He has a few other puppies who we are confident will earn their Championships and myriad performance titles.
-Remember his oldest puppies are not even two years old.
+TJ was bred to three different bitches.
+At the end of 2020, he produced two champions and has four other pointed puppies.
+He also has one puppy with performance titles and three others in training.

 What does the future hold?
 Hard to know for sure, but we have some promising young dogs and some plans we hope with come to fruition